Sales tax will increase by 1 percent at Eagle-Vail businesses starting Jan. 1

 The tax can be used for improvements within the metro district, subject to metro district board approval.

 It could also provide some matching funds for the Colorado Department of Transportation’s Highway 6 resurfacing project, scheduled for 2021.
 With the tax going into effect in 2019, “It will give us a year to plan what our involvement in a project like that would be,” said Jeff Layman, community manager with the Eagle-Vail Metropolitan District.

 Additional funds from Eagle-Vail could make CDOT’s project a little nicer for businesses on Highway 6, Layman said, and might even help to provide a trail along that section of the highway for bikes and pedestrians.

-Contributions from Eagle-Vail’s sales tax will “make that trail work for the public and the merchants who have their businesses along there,” Lehman said.
+Contributions from Eagle-Vail’s sales tax will “make that trail work for the public and the merchants who have their businesses along there,” Layman said.

 Dano Bruno, with the Gorsuch ski tuning and boot-fitting center on Highway 6 in Eagle-Vail, said he is looking forward to CDOT’s 2021 improvements along Highway 6 in Eagle-Vail, where the business is located.

 With Gorsuch’s Eagle-Vail location having a Montana Saphir tuning machine, a Race-Edge side tuner and a 3D CAD machine for boot fitting all under the same roof, the location provides a one-of-a-kind level of service in the United States, Bruno said.

 It’s doubtful a 1 percent sales tax will have any effect on those services, which were sought out by professional athletes during the Gorsuch Eagle-Vail debut season in 2017-18, but the tax will indeed be passed along to those high-level clients in 2019.